The KINARM End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

 - Lift, platform, force plates and gaze-tracker

-- Robot upgrades of secondary encoders or force-torque sensors are both highly recommended
+- Robot upgrades of secondary encoders and force-torque sensors (both highly recommended)

-- KINARM Standard Tests is recommended for new users. (as of Dexterit-E 3.5, available tests do not use or report gaze-tracking or force plate data in the analyses.
+- KINARM Standard Tests (Note available tests do not use, or report, gaze-tracking or force plate data in the analyses.
 This data is available for external analysis through the data export feature in Dexterit-E.)